 If you want a job so much that you search and prepare for it, the opportunity will show up sooner than you expected.

 Finally, don’t be too forceful.
-Take your time, do your best and leave the rest.
+Take your time, do your best for job hunting and leave the rest.
 Let life play itself out.
 If you are too forceful and aggressive about landing that job you desire, or you talk down on yourself, employers you meet will see through your unease and won’t find you attractive enough to get you on board.

-Be hopeful, say a prayer or two if you believe in them, Live, Love, Laugh and Wait.
+Be hopeful, say a prayer or two if you believe in them, Live, Love, Laugh, and Wait.
 Your time will come.